Highlights

 - TensorFlow-TensorRT Integration (TF-TRT): A deep-learning compiler for TensorFlow that optimizes TF models for inference on NVIDIA devices.

-Step-by-Step: Converting Our YOLO Model to TensorRT
+Step-by-step: Converting our YOLO model to TensorRT

 After successfully optimizing some models with TensorRT, we decided to do initial experiments with YOLO models, used for pose estimation, object detection, and segmentation.
 We chose to use trtexec because it is a command-line tool included in NVIDIA’s TensorRT SDK that allows us to benchmark networks, generate optimized TensorRT engines, and create serialized timing caches.
 It is typically located at: